ChongLC/MinimalSetofViralPeptidome-UNIQmin/README.md

 ---
 ### Citing Resources
+* For original paper, please refer to our MDPI Biology paper: <br>
-1. Chong, L.C.; Lim, W.L.; Ban, K.H.K.; Khan, A.M.
+  Chong, L.C.; Lim, W.L.; Ban, K.H.K.; Khan, A.M.
 An Alignment-Independent Approach for the Study of Viral Sequence Diversity at Any Given Rank of Taxonomy Lineage.
 Biology 2021, 10, 853. https://doi.org/10.3390/biology10090853

 ---
 ## Found a bug?